kexiZeroing/kexiZeroing.github.io/src/posts/basic-dockerfile-and-kubernetes.md

 description: ""
 added: "Mar 12 2023"
 tags: [devops]
-updatedDate: "July 8 2024"
+updatedDate: "July 14 2024"
 ---

-## A Dockerfile for a NodeJS application
+## Docker concepts
 Docker is the most popular container technology tool.
 It is a tool used for building, running, and deploying containerized applications.
 An application’s code, libraries, tools, dependencies, and other files are all contained in a Docker image; when a user executes an image, it turns into a container.

+Docker Engine is the core product of Docker, including its daemon (dockerd) as well as its CLI (docker).
+- Docker Daemon is the background service running on the host that manages building, running and distributing Docker containers.
+The daemon is the process that runs in the operating system which clients talk to.
+- Docker Client is the command line tool that allows the user to interact with the daemon.
+- Docker desktop is using a Linux virtual machine behind the scenes for running regular docker daemon.
+Docker Desktop can be used either on it’s own or as a complementary tool to the CLI.

 Docker-compose is a tool that accepts a YAML file that specifies a cross container application and automates the creation and removal of all those containers without the need to write several docker commands for each one.

+## A Dockerfile for a NodeJS application
 This is a valid Dockerfile for a NodeJS application.
 But we can improve it a lot.

 ```dockerfile